Connect with others who understand.

 • Restricted, repetitive patterns of behavior, interests, or activities

-Social and Communication Problems
+1. Social and Communication Differences

 Early symptoms of autism in babies may include:

-• Lack of eye contact
+• Not making eye contact

-• Not responding to their name by 7 months
+• Not responding to their name by 12 months

-• Remain nonverbal or have limited speech
+• Remain nonverbal, have limited speech, or lose speech milestones

 • Repeat words or phrases (also called echolalia)

-• Have difficulty using or interpreting body language such as pointing or shaking the head
+• Have difficulty using or interpreting body language, such as pointing or shaking the head

 • Prefer to be alone